easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_Advanced/3_03_slurm_jobs.md

 The build directory of course also suffers from the problem of being no longer accessible if the installation fails, but there it is not so easy to find a solution.
-Building on a shared file system is not only much slower, but in particular on parallel file systems like GPFS/SpectrumScale, Lustre or BeeGFS buiding sometimes fails in strange ways.
+Building on a shared file system is not only much slower, but in particular on parallel file systems like GPFS/SpectrumScale, Lustre or BeeGFS building sometimes fails in strange ways.
 One thing you can consider if you cannot do the build on a login node (e.g., because the code is not suitable for cross-compiling or the configure system does tests that would fail on the login node), is to rety the installation in an interactive job,  so you can inspect the build directory after the installation fails.